 The festival takes place at the historic Royal Cinema, well-known for its giant screen and 5.1 surround sound— the 380 seat theatre is considered one of the best and most respected in Toronto.
 The Royal is located in the heart of "Little Italy" surrounded by some of the best bars and restaurants in the city.

-Blood in the Snow 2018 will run November 22 - 27, 2018 at the Royal Cinema in Toronto, Canada with its unique program of premiere features, shorts and industry seminars.
+Blood in the Snow 2018 will run November 22 - 27, 2018 at the Royal Cinema in Toronto, Canada with its unique program of premiere features, shorts, web series and industry seminars.

 On closing night we hand out 15 certificate awards during a big awards show that we call "The Bloodies".